My Cousin Rachel-2017

 Grade: B

-XX is a 2017 American anthology film consisting of four unique horror vignettes all directed by female directors- a brazen feat in itself as this gender is too often under-represented in the genre.
+XX is a 2017 American anthology film featuring four unique horror vignettes directed by female directors—a brazen feat in itself as this gender is too often underrepresented in the genre.

-The chapters do not always make complete sense, but what they do achieve is a creative, unpredictable edge and a feeling of having watched something of substance.
+The chapters do not always make complete sense, but they achieve a creative, unpredictable edge and the feeling of watching something of substance.

-Surely, another anomaly is that each features a female lead, giving the film as a whole a measure of female empowerment.
+Another anomaly is that each features a female lead, giving the film a measure of female empowerment.

-In this story, a young boy named Danny, cheerfully riding a train with his mother and sister during the holidays, innocently asks an odd-looking man if he can peek inside a shiny, red, gift-wrapped box.
+In this story, a young boy named Danny, cheerfully riding a train with his mother and sister during the holidays, innocently asks an odd-looking man to peek inside a shiny, red, gift-wrapped box.

-When the man agrees, Danny initially goes about his day but proceeds to stop eating, much to his parent’s horror.
-This installment is my favorite of the four as it is the only holiday-themed chapter, and contains a morbid quality amid the cheeriness of the season.
+When the man agrees, Danny initially goes about his day but stops eating, much to his parent’s horror.
+This installment is my favorite of the four as it is the only holiday-themed chapter and contains a morbid quality amid the cheeriness of the season.

-The perspective soon switches from Danny to his mother, Susan, and the conclusion is a surprising one.
+The perspective soon switches from Danny to his mother, Susan, and the conclusion is surprising.

 Next up, The Birthday Party features middle-aged Mary, intent on holding a birthday party for her young daughter, Lucy.
 When Mary finds her husband dead, she dresses him up in a panda costume and attempts to conceal him from the group of anxious young party-goers.